-The best way to ensure you have the right cover, as well as a fair price, is to seek professional advice; a service that, as a BMA Partner, we provide to all members free of charge.
+The best way to ensure you have the right cover, as well as a fair price, is to seek professional advice; a service that we provide to all association members free of charge.
 However, for those that prefer to research the market themselves and use web-based comparison sites, Pete kindly provided some key points to be aware of:

 Insurance is a contract between you and your insurer.
 As a policyholder, it is your responsibility to tell your insurer about anything that might affect the contract.
 This may seem obvious, but all too often policyholders innocently fail to accurately disclose something that the insurer considers to be a material fact.
 A different interpretation of a question, giving approximations or simply forgetting to do so are all common.
 There are a variety of facts that are often overlooked or unknowingly misrepresented including:

 - The total value of your contents and/or valuables

 You must insure the full replacement cost of all the items in your house, even if there are some things you wouldn’t bother replacing or you would be happy just receiving the upper limit offered by the policy.